 After all, what if you were your own special someone?

-Read another piece, this one about about PTSD, written by Tess Bacchus.
+Read another piece, this one is about PTSD, written by Tess Bacchus.